Lake Titicaca Frog

 Inside the frog’s body, further adaptations have been made to ensure as much oxygen as possible is transported to each and every cell.
 The red blood cells that transport gases around its body not only contain the most oxygen-carrying haemoglobin of any amphibian – they’re also the smallest.
 This means that the red blood cells can be packed more tightly within the frog’s blood vessels, allowing more oxygen to be shunted around the body to supply the animal’s demands.
 In addition, the Lake Titicaca frog has the lowest known metabolic rate of any frog, which helps to conserve the oxygen that it has efficiently harvested.

 However, just like many other frogs and toads around the world, the Lake Titicaca frog is now an endangered species.
 Found only in and around its namesake, high-altitude lake, this frog may have learned to cope with a deficiency of oxygen, but it hasn’t yet learned how to cope with local people.
 Many Lake Titicaca residents live on floating reed beds and use the frogs for a variety of reasons, including a protein-rich snack and something of a cure-all.
-Small specimens can be swallowed whole to supposedly cure a fever, while larger ones are sometimes strapped to a fractured limb to act as a living poultice.
-Dishes with Titicaca frogs are also sold by some local restaurants as a novelty to tourists.
+Small specimens can be swallowed whole to supposedly cure a fever, while bigger ones are sometimes strapped to a fractured limb to act as a living poultice.
+Meanwhile, dishes with Titicaca frogs are also sold by some local restaurants as a novelty to tourists.

 Of course, there’s no scientific evidence to suggest that the ‘scrotum frog’, liquefied or otherwise, holds any of the elixir-like benefits it’s supposed to possess.
 However, such long-lasting traditions don’t die as easily as the frogs themselves.
 We often hear about large, endangered mammals such as rhinos being hunted for body parts that are falsely believed to harbour medicinal properties, but it’s a sad fact that many smaller, more obscure and less charismatic animals around the world, such as the Lake Titicaca frog, share a similar plight.